 Not for the fainthearted, the plan is to cover the “minimum” pilgrim route, a 110 km stretch from Sarria, to the east of Santiago, on the French pilgrim route.
 It is by times exciting, at times exhilarating, and at times tiring.
 The group will fulfill the usual pilgrim customs along the way, and enjoy the scenery, the food, the music and great fun.
 A couple of days are left for sightseeing, tourism and shopping on arrival in the great city of Santiago.
 Estimate all-in cost is approx €590 and includes flights, meals, hostels, insurances and transport.
 Before going students must participate in some preparatory walking trips.
 Bookings will be finalised in January.

 Workcamp in Albania

 Seniors (5th year)

-The school’s trip to ? is being run as an activity of Rockbrook’s development education.
-The trip will challenge senior students think more constructively about what they can contribute to society, develop their team-work and communication skills and strengthen their virtues of responsibility and independence, while helping to build home for rural peasant farmers in ?.
+The school’s trip to Albania is being run as an activity of Rockbrook’s development education.
+The trip will challenge senior students think more constructively about what they can contribute to society, develop their team-work and communication skills and strengthen their virtues of responsibility and independence, while helping to educate young people in poor districts in southern Albania.

-The school has run workcamps in Kenya, Trinidad and India in recent years assisted by the Local Lives Foundation, a registered Irish charity set up by some past pupils to facilitate the past pupil community as a whole in helping deprived peoples in the world.
-The final venue for the 2018 workcamp is currently under review.
+In recent years the school has run service projects in Kenya, Trinidad and India assisted by the Local Lives Foundation, a registered Irish charity set up by some past pupils to facilitate the past pupil community as a whole in helping deprived peoples in the world.
+In 2018 & 2019 the service project has been held in southern Albania.

-To get an insight into the work carried out, have a look at the short videos below from a previous trips.
+To get an insight into the work carried out in Kenya, have a look at this short video from a previous trips.

-If you have an interest in any of the school’s workcamps then you should watch the 2014 videos produced by M Gardas:
+If you have an interest in any of the school’s workcamps then you should watch these videos produced by M Gardas: